zhehaowang/zhehao.me/book-notes/classical-mythology/readme.md

 Greek gods have little care for human beings,

-While these are from Theogony, many anecdotes / stories we hear today are actually from Ovid's metamorphoses.
+While these are from Theogony, many anecdotes / stories we hear today are actually from Ovid's metamorphoses (e.g. Apollo and the nymph Daphne (the story of laurel), Phaethon son of Apollo asking to ride the chariot of the sun for a day, and Narcissus falling in love in his own reflection in water).

 Demeter, Persephone, the Eleusinian Mysteries, seasons, and Greek view of life and death.